cosmos/sdk-tutorials/academy/xl-cosmjs/first-steps.md

 }
 ```

 The address prefix is `"cosmos"` as can be seen in Alice's address.
-And insert it in place of the previously used `getAliceSignerFromMnemonic`.
+Insert it in place of the previously used `getAliceSignerFromMnemonic`.
 Run it and confirm the output is as expected.

 <ExpansionPanel title="The updated experiment.ts file">